nikhilnair31/The-Mass/README.md

 ## Done

+- [x] See how to get point light working on The Mass
 - [x] Add door script to all cabinets
 - [x] Create particle system for snowstorm
 - [x] Hide the vent exit steam at the start and unlock at Attempt 5